-The BC 2016 Science curriculum "Curricular Competencies" (called "Processes and Skills of Science" in the old 2005 curriculum) are a ladder of science skills for students to progress through.
+The BC 2016 Science curriculum "Curricular Competencies" (similar to the "Processes and Skills of Science" in the 2005 curriculum) are an excellent ladder of science skills for students to progress through.

-Counter to the often-emphasized hypothesis testing in elementary science classes, I would stress that careful observation and accurate recording of data are the most important skills to master first and to continue through every grade.
-Hypothesis testing will then follow naturally, and with understanding of it's purpose.
+I would like to stress that counter to the often-emphasized 'hypothesis testing' in elementary science classes, careful observation and accurate recording of data are the most important skills to master first.
+Hypothesis testing will then follow naturally, and with understanding of its purpose.

 - Curiosity, questioning, observation, manipulation, non-standard measuring, First People's knowledge sharing, discussion and drawing of observations, oral sharing (grade K and up)